 JUDGMENT OF THE GENERAL COURT (Sixth Chamber)

-Office for Harmonisation in the Internal Market (Trade Marks and Designs) (OHIM), represented by O. Montalto, acting as Agent,
+Office for Harmonisation in the Internal Market (Trade Marks and Designs) (OHIM), represented by A. Folliard-Monguiral, acting as Agent,

 the other party to the proceedings before the Board of Appeal of OHIM being

-ACTION brought against the decision of the First Board of Appeal of OHIM of 2 April 2009 (Case R 1148/2008-1), relating to opposition proceedings between Cantoni ITC SpA and Antonino Aiello,
+ACTION brought against the decision of the Second Board of Appeal of OHIM of 20 May 2010 (Case R 1222/2009-2), concerning opposition proceedings between Paul Hartmann AG and Mölnlycke Health Care AB,

 THE GENERAL COURT (Sixth Chamber),

 composed of H. Kanninen (Rapporteur), President, N. Wahl and S. Soldevila Fragoso, Judges,

 having regard to the application lodged at the Court Registry on 23 August 2010,

 having regard to the response lodged at the Court Registry on 16 November 2010,

 having regard to the fact that no application for a hearing was submitted by the parties within the period of one month from notification of closure of the written procedure, and having therefore decided, acting upon a report of the Judge-Rapporteur, to give a ruling without an oral procedure, pursuant to Article 135a of the Rules of Procedure of the General Court,